 It was a surprising development that bumped this coffee from ‘just okay’ to ‘better’.
 A little goes a long way, indeed.

-A decent enough bag of specialty coffee for a low price.
-Nothing I would really write home about, though.
+A decent enough bag of single origin coffee for a low price.
+Nothing I would really write home about, sad to say.

 While I don’t think I’ll be getting this again, it was great to finally be introduced to fresh Mexican coffee.
-I’ll be reviewing another specialty decaf coffee bag from this country soon, so keep an eye out if you want to continue exploring this origin.
+I’ll be reviewing another single origin decaf coffee bag from this country soon, so keep an eye out.

 They’re still offering a 15% discount if you sign up for their newsletter, as well as free shipping.
 You can find Bicycle Coffee Co. at their site here.